Enter the Cybersecurity

 Start Here.
 Go Anywhere.

 The UNLV Cybersecurity Bootcamp is as much for beginners as it is for upskillers and re-skillers.
-In just 10 months, you can gain hands-on experience through real-world cyberattack simulations and an engaging, comprehensive curriculum taught remotely by industry experts.
+In 36 weeks, you’ll gain hands-on experience through real-world cyberattack simulations and an engaging, comprehensive curriculum taught by industry experts.
 To further your professional development, you will also access networking opportunities, job search strategies, and other career support services included with tuition.
+Our curriculum incorporates the latest AI advancements within the context of cybersecurity course topics.

 With over 700,000 job